earthlab/earthlab.github.io/_posts/courses/earth-analytics/04-vector-data-gis-r/in-class/2017-02-15-spatial03-crs-intro.md

 While the above coordinate system is 2-dimensional, we live on a 3-dimensional earth that happens to be "round".
-To define the location of objects on the Earth, which is round, we need a coordinate system that adapts to the Earth's shape.
+To define the location of objects on the Earth, which is round, you need a coordinate system that adapts to the Earth's shape.
-When we make maps on paper or on a flat computer screen, we move from a 3-Dimensional space (the globe) to a 2-Dimensional space (our computer screens or a piece of paper).
+When you make maps on paper or on a flat computer screen, you move from a 3-Dimensional space (the globe) to a 2-Dimensional space (your computer screens or a piece of paper).
 The components of the `CRS` define how the "flattening" of data that exists in a 3-D globe space.
 The `CRS` also defines the the coordinate system itself.